 Blot-off the excess moisture from the chicken with paper towels.
 Heat up a large skillet over medium heat.
-In peanut oil and a little butter, sear the chicken thoroughly on both sides.
-Remove the chicken from the pan and de-grease the skillet.
-Return the chicken to the pan - and place it in the oven.
+Sear the chicken - in peanut oil and a little butter - thoroughly on both sides.
+Remove the chicken from the pan and de-grease it.
+Return the chicken to the pan and place it in the oven.
 Turn the chicken pieces periodically.
 Roast for 16-19 minutes.
-(While the chicken is roasting, prepare the risotto.)
+(While the chicken roasts, prepare the risotto.)

 Heat up a Dutch oven or a large sauce pan over medium heat.
 Add the butter and bay leaves.
 When the butter melts, throw in the onions, sweating them down until the onions are clear.
 Add the Arborio rice - and stir the mixture periodically until the grains are toasted.